Application Requirements

-The AMSC program admits 10 to 15 students each year, with less than 15 percent of applicants receiving offers.
-The progam encourages all eligible applicants to apply as the program highly values diversity.
+The AMSC program encourages all eligible applicants to apply as we highly value diversity.

-Find out more about what the AMSC program offers our students by clicking here.
+Find out more about what the AMSC program offers by clicking here.

 The University of Maryland's Graduate School accepts applications through http://gradapply.umd.edu/.
 Before completing the application, applicants are asked to check the Admissions Requirements site for specific instructions.
 As required by the Graduate School, all application materials are to be submitted electronically: